sajinmp/sajinmp.github.io/_posts/2014-09-12-ruby-script-to-automate-my-blog-publishing.md

 layout: post
 title: 'Ruby script to automate my blog publishing'
 date: 2014-09-12 23:31:47
+keywords: 'automating, jekyll, github pages, publishing to github pages'
+description: "I just wrote a ruby script to automate the publishing to my blog.
+Since the naming of posts is in a certain case, it was giving me a headache to manually type the filename.
+This made me think of writing a script to automate the filenaming process."
 ---
 Hi there.
 I just wrote a ruby script to automate the publishing to my blog.
 Since the naming of posts is in a certain case, it was giving me a headache to manually type the filename.
 This made me think of writing a script to automate the filenaming process.
 Then I thought that if I could name the files then why not do the entire job of publishing in this single script.